 - 1. What is meant by risk management? - 2.
-What is meant by scope of practice? - 3 .
+What is meant by scope of practice? - 3.
 What is meant by duty of care and negligence in most legal systems? - 4.
 Why is it recommended that you carry professional liability insurance, even if your employer tells you that you are covered under the group plan? - 5.
 What is the most important obligation that you have to manage legal risk? - 6.
 What does applying good judgment mean? - 7.
-What is the role of paperwork and administration in reducing legal risk?
+What are 4 steps you can take to manage legal risk? - 8.
+What is the Cosmetic Ingredient Review Board's recommendation for the use of glycolic acid?